Chime right in! (no registration req'd)-----

 Falls Township, Pennsylvania

-We have found that the deoxidizer used has an effect on passing the salt requirements of Mil-C-5541 [link by ed. to spec at TechStreet].
+We have found that the deoxidizer used has an effect on passing the salt requirements of Mil-C-5541 [link is to free spec at Defense Logistics Agency, dla.mil].
 The lack of a deoxidizer may compound the problem.WILLIAM F. MORGAN

 MFG AND ELECTRONICS - SARATOGA SPRINGS, NEW YORK, USA